velodrome-finance/contracts/README.md

 See `script/README.md` for more detail.

 ## Security

+For general information about security include audits, bug bounty and deployed contracts, go [here](https://velodrome.finance/security).

 ### Access Control
 See `PERMISSIONS.md` for more detail.
 ### Bug Bounty
-Velodrome has a live bug bounty hosted on Immunefi ([link](https://immunefi.com/bounty/velodromefinance/)).
+Velodrome has a live bug bounty hosted on ([Immunefi](https://immunefi.com/bounty/velodromefinance/)).

 ## Deployment